Delville Wood South African National Memorial: To all South African forces of World War I

 This memorial also serves as the national memorial to all those of the South African Overseas Expeditionary Force who died during World War I. A total of some 229,000 officers and men served in the forces of South Africa in the war.
 Of these, some 10,000 died in action or through injury and sickness, and their names are written in a memorial register that was kept at this memorial, and is now kept at the nearby museum.

 The campaigns commemorated here include the East African Campaign and other campaigns outside the Western Front, but the location of the memorial marks the role played by South African forces in the Battle of Delville Wood (part of the Somme Offensive), the first action seen by the forces of South Africa in Flanders and France.
 Other battles commemorated here, include the participation of South African forces at the Battle of Arras and the Battle of Passchendaele.
 Later in the war, South African forces fought a rearguard action at Gauche Wood and Marrieres Wood during the German spring offensive, and held their position at Messines Ridge.
 During the Advance to Victory, they fought at the Battle of Beaurevoir and at Le Cateau, and were "furthest East of all the British troops in France" when the Armistice was declared.

-No inscribed names
+Addition of inscribed names

-Unlike the other national memorials to the missing raised to commemorate the part played by Dominion forces on the Western Front in World War I, this memorial has no names inscribed on it.
+Inscribed names have been added.
+However, unlike the other national memorials to the missing raised to commemorate the part played by Dominion forces on the Western Front in World War I, this memorial originally had no names inscribed on it.
 Instead, the names of the missing dead of South Africa were inscribed on the battlefield memorials to the missing, along with those of the dead of the United Kingdom.